 The Food and Drug Administration (FDA) has approved a new weight loss drug developed by Novo Nordisk.
-His name is Wegovy, and in the US he has unleashed what I cannot define otherwise than a wave of collective hysteria.
+It's called Wegovy, and in the USA it has unleashed what I can't define in any other way other than a wave of collective hysteria.

-wegovy is a new trade name for the semagglutide, a drug approved for the treatment of type II diabetes since 2017, but which also gained FDA approval as a weight loss drug just four months ago in June.
-Its results are surprising: one in three volunteers in the clinical study took the drug in combination with diet and exercise, losing one fifth of your body weight and improving biomarkers for heart disease.
+wegovy is a new trade name for the semagglutide, a drug approved to treat type II diabetes since 2017, but which also won FDA approval as a weight-loss drug just four months ago in June.
+Its results are surprising: one in three volunteers in the clinical trial took the drug in combination with diet and exercise and lost one fifth of your body weight and improving biomarkers for heart disease.

 Despite its very recent approval, startups have lined up to prescribe it.